jsunn-y/CARE/README.md

 pip install scipy pandas seaborn npysearch pip install seaborn

-#for CREEP model training and evaluation
+#for CREEP model training and inference
 #only install this environment if you would like to run training and inference with CREEP
 cd CREEP
 conda create -n CREEP python=3.8